 - How supplier margins have developed versus own margins

 Collecting information such as price breakdowns from multiple suppliers during regular recurring RfPs can be helpful; the more data points you collate, the better-positioned you will be to evaluate the price increase, even if your team is not equipped to do a detailed bottom-up price calculation for each component and product group.
-Access to benchmarks and category-specific knowledge can also support this process: eFlow, Efficio’s purpose-built digital procurement platform, provides benchmarks; third-party software such as Facton and Saphiron are useful for determining target costs.
+Access to benchmarks and category-specific knowledge can also support this process: eFlow, Efficio’s purpose-built digital procurement software, provides benchmarks; third-party software such as Facton and Saphiron are useful for determining target costs.

 Even if the negotiations conclude in accepting the supplier’s proposed price increase, you should come out of the process having defined trigger points for price changes (for example, cost of fuel for logistics); this allows wiggle room for future negotiations and lets you go back to suppliers in a timely manner when the pressure on these triggers are eased.